By Randal C. Hill

 This will mark the fifth and final Bond film by 51-year-old Craig.

-The onscreen action detonates nationwide on April 8.
+The onscreen action detonates nationwide later this year.